dwalend/blog/_pending/2014-10-18-Enron-Thing.md

 I hacked in some [Slick]() code, which worked as advertised.
 I'd be highly critical of Slick if it had trouble with a schema of two unrelated tables.
 The remarkable thing about this Slick code is how unremarkable it is.

-## Json, Because I Don't Want a DB in my Graph Algorithms (just yet)
+## Json, Because I Don't Want a DB in my Graph Algorithms Test Code

-I was fiddling around in the REPL anyway, so I made my data file for the tests there.
-[Scala pickling]() is the future of Json in Scala (but not quite the present yet -- [no spray.io support]() for example).
+Github is good at flat files.
+It's not that hard to pull a database out of an archive in an sbt, but I didn't want to put that flavor of complexity into the graph algorithms project.
+I am willing to do something uninvasive and standard if it saves some weight of code.
+[Scala pickling](https://github.com/scala/pickling) is the future of Json in Scala (but not quite the present yet -- [no spray.io support](https://github.com/spray/spray/issues/1002) for example).
 It uses macros everywhere, so it is very efficient and doesn't need help in the parsing.
-I've got the usual concerns about changing data structures, but the compiler would have to know the history of the class being unpickled to make that easy for me.
-I don't think anyone has solved that puzzle yet.
+That's the sort of hammer I want to swing.

+I was fiddling around in the REPL anyway, so I made my data file for the graph algorithm tests there.

     import scala.pickling._
     import scala.pickling.json._